mlhartme/stool/README.md

 (string, number, date, boolean, list (of strings), or map (string to string)).
 Settings are global, in contrast to variables, they are not specific for a stage.
 Settings are usually adjusted by system administrators.

-TODO: available settings, classpath etc ...
+TODO: available settings, librarypath etc ...

 ### Dashboard